Deer- and Rabbit-Resistant Plants for Containers

 Rabbit- and Deer-Proof Container Plants

 As a general rule, deer and rabbits avoid gray- or silver-leaf plants.
 It's probably because most silver plants, such as dusty miller, have slightly fuzzy leaves that don't rate very high on their menu.
 The other nice thing about dusty miller is that it thrives in containers and creates a lovely contrast to other more brightly colored flowers.
 Dusty miller grows 6-8 inches tall and maintains its leaf color right up until frost.
-You might also try growing it along the edge of your pots and planters to help discourage curious nibblers.
+You might also try growing this deer-resistant plant along the edge of your pots and planters to help discourage curious nibblers.

 Pungent herbs with brightly colored leaves make great companions for annual flowers in pots and planters.
 Tricolor sage, for example, develops beautiful green, white, and pink leaves that blend well with annual flowers.
 What’s more, the foliage has a strong sagelike fragrance that deer and bunnies avoid.
 Happily, the leaves are edible for humans and can be substituted in the kitchen for common sage if you are in a pinch.
 Tricolor sage grows about 12-15 inches tall and requires full sun.
 For a fun look, try mixing it with purple and golden sage in the same container.

 If you were a rabbit or deer, would you want to eat a marigold?
-After all, these American beauties have strong smelling foliage and thick, unpleasant tasting sap that most herbivores avoid.
+After all, these American beauties have strong-smelling foliage and thick, unpleasant-tasting sap that most herbivores avoid.
 Marigolds come in a wide variety of forms that vary slightly in their ability to ward off nibbling marauders.
 The best marigolds to grow deer-and-rabbit country are the old-fashioned Signet types and the dwarf French varieties.
 Both types of marigolds grow 12-18 inches tall and are ideal for container culture.
 The taller American or African marigolds, which grow up to 3 feet tall, aren’t as happy growing in containers and will be sampled by an occasional deer or bunny.
 All marigolds require full sun and well-drained soil.

 Dark-green, pleated leaves and lovely scented flower heads are what makes heliotrope a top choice for a deer- and rabbit-resistant container gardens.
 Why?
 It’s because these hungry creatures don’t like to feast on fragrant plants, even if the plants smell wonderful to humans.
 Heliotrope produces large vanilla-scented, dark blue or purple flower heads all summer long on stems that grow 12-18 inches tall.
 Heliotrope is a popular plant with butterflies that flock to its nectar-rich blooms.
 The plants grow in full sun or partial shade and are best treated as an annual in all but the warmest regions of the country.

 Deer and rabbits have to be pretty desperate to take a bite out of verbena.
 That’s because verbena leaves are relatively small and rough to the touch with a sharp flavor that grazers avoid.
 This stunning annual flower is available in a wide range of colors and comes in either upright or trailing forms that both make superior container plants.
 The flowers form slightly rounded heads that are perched beautifully on the end of each stem.
 Verbena is drought-resistant and won’t wilt dramatically if you occasionally forget to water it.
-Plant verbena in full sun and feed every few weeks to keep the flower show going all summer long.
+Plant this deer-resistant annual in full sun and feed every few weeks to keep the flower show going all summer long.

 Ever notice how if you accidentally break off a branch of your holiday poinsettia that it “bleeds” a thick white sticky sap?
 Well that sap is typical of all members of the euphorbia family, including container gardening varieties such as ‘Diamond Frost’ or ‘Glamour White’.
 They’re a great “filler” plant for containers and hanging baskets, producing endless clouds of small white blooms throughout the summer.
-And, like other members of the family, these little charmers contain a thick white sap inside the stem that prevents rabbits and deer from feasting on them.
-These easy-care euphorbias grow easily in sun or partial shade and prefer a slightly moist soil.
+And, like other members of the family, these rabbit-resistant plants contain a thick white sap inside the stem that prevents rabbits and deer from feasting on them.
+These easy-care euphorbias grow easily in sun or partial shade and prefer slightly moist soil.

 Easily grown from seed in pots or planters, Iceland poppies develop spectacular crepe-paper-like blooms on wiry stems that seem to dance every time the wind blows.
 Iceland poppy grows 12-18 inches tall and comes in a range of colors including orange, yellow, pink, white, salmon, and cream.
 The hairy leaves, that deer and bunnies avoid, are all clustered at the base of the plant.
 Iceland poppies like full sun and a quick drink whenever the soil starts to dry out.
 To prolong the bloom season of these lovely annuals, remove the flowers as they fade.
 It’s also probably not a surprise that a plant with Iceland in its name prefers cool spring or fall weather.

 The fuzzy, flat-top blue, purple, rose, or white blooms of ageratum are so cute you might be tempted to pet them.
 But, luckily deer and rabbits won’t give them a second look.
 Growing 8-12 inches tall, ageratum, occasionally called floss flower, makes an excellent container plant in any sunny location.
 It does prefer slightly moist soil and will wilt dramatically if allowed to go thirsty.
 To keep the plants looking good, clip away the flower heads as they fade.
-Ageratum will flower nonstop right up until first frost.
+Ageratum will flower nonstop right up until the first frost.

 The bright, candy-color blooms of snapdragon might look sweet to us but are completely unappealing to hungry grazers such as deer and rabbits.
 Snapdragons vary in size from 8-inch dwarfs to 3-foot-tall giants, but they all offer plenty of color in pots and planters.
 There are also trailing forms that are perfect for hanging baskets.
 Snapdragons like full sun and cool weather, so you can rely on them to brighten your spring garden before the temperatures soar.
 Colors include white, red, yellow, pink, orange, and bicolor.
 These annual plants often stop blooming in midsummer but might pop back up again when cooler, fall weather arrives.